When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 But after a while, burping doesn’t feel as urgent as it did a few months ago, leaving you wondering when you can stop.

-As a first-time mom, I didn’t know what age you stop burping a baby, whether they were bottle fed or breastfed.
+As a first-time mom, I didn’t know what age you stop burping a baby, whether they were bottle-feeding or breastfeeding.
 It didn’t help that I’d hear about moms who stopped within a few weeks, while others were still burping their one-year-olds.

-You haven’t been burping your baby as often because he seems to burp on his own.
-He even gets mad when you try to burp him, but you worry he’ll wake up with gas if you don’t.
-Whereas he used to burp within the first minute or two, now 10 minutes will pass and he still won’t burp.
+Maybe you haven’t been burping your baby as often because he seems to burp on his own.
+He even gets mad when you try to burp him, but you worry he might wake up with gassiness if you don’t.
+Whereas he used to burp within the first minute or two, now 10 minutes will pass and he still hasn’t burped.

 And considering how often babies eat, it’d be great if you didn’t have to spend several minutes burping as well, especially at night.